hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3517

 So taste [the punishment] because you forgot the meeting of this Day of yours.
-We too will forgot you.
+We have likewise forgotten you.
 Taste the eternal punishment for what you used to do.”

 # 3518